-Marcus Aurelius Numerius Numerianus was the younger son of the later emperor Carus, born in about AD 253.
+Marcus Aurelius Numerius Numerianus was the younger son of the late emperor Carus, born in about AD 253.
 Numerian and his elder brother Carinus were raised to the rank of Caesar in AD 282, soon after their father became emperor.

 In AD 282 Numerian accompanied his father to the Danube to defeat the Sarmatians and the Quadi.
 Then in December AD 282 or January AD 283 Carus took Numerian with him on his expedition against the Persians to re-conquer Mesopotamia.
 Meanwhile Carinus stayed in Rome to rule the west.

 When Carus died, Numerian succeeded him, thereby becoming joint emperor with his brother Carinus who had been granted the rank of Augustus shortly before Carus’ death.

 At first, immediately after his father’s death, Numerian sought to continue the Persian campaign.
 Apparently this was much favoured by Arrius Aper, the prefect of the praetorians and suspect in Carus’ death.
 Conditions for war were favourable.
 The Persian side was still thought to be weak.
 But Numerian’s initial efforts were not followed by success.